 Which Side is Best to Sleep on?
 Left or Right?

 Does the side you sleep on really make a difference?
 Research says yes.
-Left-side sleepers experience less heartburn and acid reflux, and doctors recommend pregnant women lie on their left to increase blood flow and circulation.
-Left-sleeping also helps your brain filter out more toxins than the right.
+Left-side sleepers experience less heartburn and acid reflux6, and doctors recommend pregnant women lie on their left to increase blood flow and circulation.2

 Snoozing exclusively on the left may cause some problems, however.
 You may put pressure on your stomach and lungs, making it uncomfortable after a while.
 More shoulder and hip pain can come from laying in one place for too long, as well.